lm3nitro/Projects/New/Network Services SMB.md

 ## Enumeration:

-To enumerate SMB, I will be using Enum4Linux and nmap.
+To enumerate SMB, I will be using Enum4Linux and Nmap.
 Enum4linux is a powerful tool used for gathering information about SMB on both Windows and Linux systems.
-I first started by using nmap to scan the target host andsee which ports are open:
+I first started by using Nmap to scan the target host and see which ports are open:

 ```
 nmap -sV 10.10.107.71 -vvv